 The two primary ways that planets influence the symbolism of other planets is through rulership and aspect.
 We dealt with the basics of rulership in the last post on signs.
 Aspects are relationships that are based on mathematical angles.
 The aspectual system of ancient astrology has some advanced features, but at its foundation are whole sign aspects, called regards.
 The meanings behind the aspects are based on planetary rulership relationships and a sight metaphor.
 Let’s look at how the system works.

-Planatery regards (aspects), like sign rulership, is a fundamental part of astrological theory.
+Planetary regard (aspect), like sign rulership, is a fundamental part of astrological theory.
 Every major ancient astrologer considered these two factors.
-Even Ptolemy (2nd century CE), who made almost no use of topical assignment to the houses (i.e. places, as addressed in the next lesson), and who sought physics-based ways to explain astrology, relied heavily upon rulership and regard.
+Even Ptolemy (2nd century CE), who made almost no use of topical assignment to the houses (i.e. places, as addressed in the next lesson), relied heavily upon rulership and regard.
 Before moving on to look at regards, let’s use the rulerships learned in the last lesson to start characterizing significations as Ptolemy would.

 A Natural Significator Approach